Catalogue: Adult Program

 The student may be asked to submit an essay or recommendations for review by the program committee.

-Conditions - If, by the end of the second three-hour course, the GPA is below requirements, the student will be notified and may not enroll in a third course.
-If the student is already enrolled in the third course, he/she may be administratively withdrawn and will not be charged for the course.
+Conditions - If, by the end of the first term of attendance, the GPA is below requirements, the student will be dismissed.
+If the student is already enrolled in the next term, he/she will be administratively withdrawn and will not be charged for the course.

-Students who have been withdrawn because they did not meet the probationary requirements may petition for reinstatement after six months.
+Students who have been withdrawn because they did not meet the conditional admit requirements may petition for reinstatement.
 Reinstatement is not automatic, and students must show cause and correction for academic deficiencies.
 If severe extenuating circumstances can be shown, a student may appeal to the academic appeals committee for immediate reinstatement.

 Applicants may have admission deferred for one or more of the following: